seanyoung/cir/irp/doc/irp_introduction.md

 +560 -560 +560 -1680 +560 -560 +560 -1680 +1120 -100000
 ```
 Some protocols like NEC encode most significant bit first (msb).
-There are two ways of
+There are
-reversing the bit order.
-The first is to change all the bit ordering by specifying `msb`
+two ways of reversing the bit order.
+The first is to change the bit ordering
-in the general spec:
+globally by specifying `msb` in the general spec:
 ```
 {560,msb}<1,-1|1,-3>(10:4,1,-100m)
 ```